Keith Ellison: Prescription drugs

+In September 2021, Ellison filed sued Sparboe Farms, an egg producer that tripled its prices in March 2020 during the onset of the COVID-19 pandemic.
+Sparboe settled the case in 2021 and donated over 1 million eggs to nonprofits fighting food insecurity.
+Ellison also reached a settlement with Forsman Farms in April 2020, ending its attempt to increase egg prices by over 150%.

+In November 2023, Ellison sued Agri Stats, alleging that it was sharing competitively sensitive information on input costs, output prices, and much more with meat processors accounting for the vast majority of broiler chicken, turkey, and pork sales in the United States.
+Ellison alleged Agri Stats knew this data sharing would be used for anti-competitive purposes and that it even encouraged some processors to raise prices to match the competition.

+Medical debt reform

+In 2024, Ellison led the passage of the Minnesota Debt Fairness Act alongside Representative Liz Reyer and Senator Liz Boldon.
+Developed by Ellison, Reyer, and Boldon, the Act bans medical providers from denying medically necessary care to patients with outstanding medical debt.
+It also ended the practice of automatically transferring a deceased patient's medical debt to their spouse and bans medical debt from being reported to credit agencies.
+After it passed, Ellison hosted a free legal clinic to inform Minnesotans of their new rights under the law and advise people struggling with medical debt.

 Political positions

 Economy

 Ellison supports the Reward Work Act of 2018 to reform US labor law and corporate law by guaranteeing the right of employees in listed companies to elect one-third of the board of directors.

 Abortion

 In 2009 and 2011 Ellison had a 100% rating from NARAL Pro-Choice America indicating a pro-choice voting record.

-LGBT rights
+LGBTQ+ rights

 In a November 12, 2010, interview with the BBC's program Outlook, Ellison was asked to describe his constituents.
 He answered, "The district I represent is the kind of district where you can have a Member of Congress stand up for religious tolerance and against religious bigotry, against anyone, but also stand up for the rights of gays, too."
 In Congress he served as vice-chair of the Congressional Lesbian Gay Bisexual Transgender Caucus.
+In 2025, he joined other state attorneys general in a lawsuit against Executive Order 14187, which banned federal funding for gender-affirming care for minors.